Skip to content

 • Automation concept — Lazy-resolution layer that decides how far the agent may take a task (operating tier) and how loudly to resurface it.
 Pure-function resolvers over stored signals; no I/O, no DB writes — surfaces (dashboard, engage view, audit log) call them per-read.

-• Action contexts (Slice 5a) reference — resolve_who_can_act answers "who can act on this task now?" by consulting the CONTEXT_REGISTRY against the live tool-status cache.
+• Action contexts reference — resolve_who_can_act answers "who can act on this task now?" by consulting the CONTEXT_REGISTRY against the live tool-status cache.
 Tasks declare agent_required_contexts + user_required_contexts; the resolver returns a WhoCanActDecision with per-side unmet tokens and a handoff-eligible flag.

-• Pickup-time readiness (Slice 7) reference — compute_pickup_readiness pure function -- 5-rule precedence ladder deciding whether a task is ready to execute as-is or should develop first when picked up.
+• Pickup-time readiness reference — compute_pickup_readiness pure function -- 5-rule precedence ladder deciding whether a task is ready to execute as-is or should develop first when picked up.
 Reads creation_effort + user_involvement + provenance + staleness + deadline + has_action_items.

 • Risk model + automation tiers + dynamic resurfacing concept — Operating-tier and dynamic resurfacing-level resolvers.
 Pure functions reading the four risk dimensions (financial, privacy, accuracy, compute) + three amplifiers (reversibility, regret_potential, inference_uncertainty) against the user's tolerance config.
 Returns OperatingTierDecision / ResurfacingDecision dataclasses with typed pipeline_blocker per ROADMAP §3.3.